bpmcircuits/esp32marauder-builder/README.md

-# ESP32Marauder Docker Builder
+# 🛠 ESP32Marauder Docker Builder

-This project provides a fully automated and reproducible Docker-based build environment for compiling the ESP32Marauder firmware with support for board selection, custom overrides, and versioned output binaries.
+This project provides a convenient Docker-based build system for compiling firmware from the [ESP32Marauder](https://github.com/justcallmekoko/ESP32Marauder) repository.

----

-## 🚀 Features

-- Interactive board selection with optional `CUSTOM_MANUAL` override
-- Automatic chip family detection based on board
-- Support for both platform libraries and Git-based libraries
-- Custom platform.txt overrides
-- Clean `output/` before build using `./build.sh clean`
-- Versioned output firmware based on `configs.h`
-- Docker Compose-based build with optional full cleanup

----

-## 📦 Prerequisites

-- Docker (tested with version **28.0.4**)
-- Git
-- Bash (Linux/macOS or WSL)
+It allows for fast selection of a supported board or using your own `CUSTOM_MANUAL` configuration.

 ---